CardioLife TEC-5600 series defibrillators from NIHON KOHDEN

 The recording shows the voltage first swings to the top (positive saturation), then to negative saturation after some time; this is fully consistent with the official description of the Acti-Biphasic waveform.

-The reason we are not seeing the full shape of the Acti-Biphasic waveform on the recording is because the sensitivity is set to see the smaller ECG waveform, and not the defibrillation shock which are much higher in magnitude.
+The reason we are not seeing the full shape of the Acti-Biphasic waveform on the recording is because the sensitivity is set to see the smaller ECG waveform, and not the defibrillation shock which are much higher in magnitude

-Output of CardioLife TEC-7700K series is consistent with the declared description
+This strip chart recording shows output of CardioLife TEC-7700K series is consistent with the declared description

 The margin of error is high for data from a small 75 investigated cases

 There is no white paper available.
 The Acti-Biphasic defibrillators were hurriedly launched (for export) before completion of proper clinical validation and the small sample size of seventy five investigated cases meant a high margin of error; we cannot be sure the Acti-Biphasic defibrillation shock works on patients!
+In addition, how can we be absolutely sure the investigated cases were done in an acceptable manner?

-As the monophasic defibrillators are not predicate devices in the market, the US FDA 510(K) process could not be used to clear the product.
-The clinical data and methodology fell short of US FDA guide for safety and effectiveness, and Nihon Kohden could have engaged a consultant if they had respected the validation process.
+As the mono-phasic defibrillators are not predicate devices so the FDA 510(K) process cannot be used to clear the product for sales in the US market.
+Since the clinical data and methodology adopted by NIHON KOHDEN fell short of US FDA guide for safety and effectiveness, the Acti-Biphasic defibrillation shock is not allowed for sales in the US marketNihon Kohden could have engaged a consultant to ensure a proper and acceptable clinical validation process if they had wanted to do it right.
+This implies the design is not yet good for use, and further improvements are needed for it to meet US FDA requirements.

 Outside of the US market, we need to question the point of buying such critical treatment devices and placing them on standby to save lives?
+Remember, compliance to just safety standards is no guarantee of performance!
 It is so unfair to the patients needing immediate treatment in a life-threatening situation!

 In May 1997 Nihon Kohden released a new defibrillator with a semi-automatic AED mode for export using mono-phasic defibrillation.
 The details of this TEC-2200K series can be found in the 1997 Product Guide.